PAGalaxyLab/YAHFA/demoPlugin/README.md

 The above fields are used for finding target method.
 Besides, the class should have the following methods:

 - A static method named `hook`.
 This is the hook method that would replace the target method.
 Please make sure that the arguments do match.
-For example, if you hook a virtual method, then the first argument of the `hook()` here should be _this_ `Object`.
+For example, if you hook a virtual method, then the first argument of the `hook()` should be _this_ `Object`.
 - A static method named `origin`.
 This is the placeholder where the target method would be backed up before hooking.
-You can call `origin()` in `hook()` if you'd like to call the original method.
+You can invoke `origin()` in `hook()` wherever you like.
 Since `origin()` is a placeholder, how the method is implemented doesn't matter.
 Also, `origin()` is optional, which means it's not necessary if the original method would not be called.

 Now you have a class which contains all the information for hooking a method.
 We call this class _hook item_.
 You can create as many hook items as you like.